 Power-to-X enables us to produce anything historically dependent on fossil fuels with renewable electricity and carbon.
 These sustainable, climate neutral e-fuels and chemicals can defossilise high-emissions industries, including the chemical, fertiliser, steel and cement industries, as well as aviation and maritime transport.

-Power-to-X also offers a tremendous potential for developing countries and emerging economies.
+Power-to-X also offers countries a tremendous potential for climate protection and sustainable economic development.
 Due to their favorable conditions for renewable energy production, they can leverage new business opportunities with Power-to-X and become frontrunners in emerging Power-to-X markets.

 Not only can countries accelerate their economic development with Power-to-X and become less dependent on fossil fuel imports, but they decrease their CO2 emissions at the same time – taking an important step towards reaching their climate goals.

 We at the International PtX Hub work with our partners in the public and private sector to leverage these potentials: to start the transformation towards climate-neutral industries and economies now, everywhere, in parallel, and fast.

-The Power-to-X Hub is implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the German Federal Ministry for Economic Affairs and Climate Action (BMWK).
+The International PtX Hub is implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the German Federal Ministry for Economic Affairs and Climate Action (BMWK).
 Financed by the International Climate Initiative (Internationale Klimaschutzinitiative, IKI), the International PtX Hub is a contribution to the German National Hydrogen Strategy of 2020 and represents one of the four pillars of the BMUV’s PtX action programme initiated in 2019.